alexanderkarsakov/globaltravel/README.md

 # globaltravel
-Landing page of the travel agency using HTML, CSS, JavaScript, JQuery
+Landing page of the travel agency using HTML, CSS, JavaScript, JQuery.